 Shower chairs are just one part of bathroom safety for seniors

 There are more safety hazards in the bathroom.
 Here are some other bathroom makeover ideas to improve safety for your senior relative:

 - Grab bars: Place them next to the toilet and shower.
 They must be attached to wall studs.

 - Wall-mounted help buttons: Voice-activated help buttons offer an additional layer of security because you can call for help even if you can’t reach the button.

-- Wearable medical alert button: A medical alert button with fall detection will call for help even if you can’t.
+- Wearable medical alert button: A medical alert button with automatic fall detection will call for help even if you can’t.